 Online breast milk sellers are usually unaware of how to store, transport and preserve breast milk.

-Sellers need to transport and pack breast milk in sterile containers that can withstand handling and remain in freezing temperatures.
-The study noted that 25 percent of 102 samples were damaged and unable to retain the proper temperature and container for transport, resulting in the buildup of bacteria and contamination.
+The study observed that 25 percent of 102 samples suffered damage, rendering them unable to maintain the proper temperature and container for transport, leading to the buildup of bacteria and contamination.

 Lactating mothers selling breast milk online may be taking harmful drugs.

-The study found disturbing evidence that some samples contained bisphenol and other illicit drugs which may have come from women who use dangerous substances while expressing milk.
+Also, the study found disturbing evidence that some samples contained bisphenol and other illicit drugs.
+Which may have come from women who use dangerous substances while expressing milk.

-As of now, there are no agencies, rules or laws regulating the sale of milk outside of hospitals and official banks anywhere in the world.
-While the study says that not all breast milk bought online is harmful or contains dangerous substances, there is a high probability of adverse effects especially with newborns and preemies.
+Importantly, as of now, there are no agencies, rules, or laws regulating the sale of milk outside of hospitals and official banks anywhere in the world.
+While the study says that not all breast milk bought online is harmful or contains dangerous substances, there is a high probability of adverse effects, especially with newborns and preemies.